HData-org/hdata/README.md

 ## Limitations
  * Saving blocks the main thread, so large DBs will slow things down
- * Saving large DBs will consume lots of memory
- * Crashes during saving may corrupt the DB
- * Crashes before saving will result in up to 6 minutes of data being lost
- * Deleting keys leads to slowdowns in indexing larger DBs
  * Syncronous, does not use promises
- * It uses JSON

 ## Documentation